sjas6088/teen-caffeine-project/README.md

         <li>Launch a teen-led awareness campaign through Instagram, TikTok, and YouTube</li>
       </ul>
       <p>
-        This isn’t just a science project — it’s a call to reflect on the role of caffeine in our culture and our bodies.
+        This isn’t just a capstone project — it’s a call to reflect on the role of caffeine in our culture and our bodies.
 I believe the work can grow, expand into policy recommendations, and spark new health-conscious habits among youth.
 It starts with data — but it ends with impact.
       </p>
     </section>
   </div>